repomesh/II-Commons/README.md

 ## Prepare a Image Dataset

 `Chipmunk` supports multiple image datasets, for example [PD12M](https://huggingface.co/datasets/Spawning/PD12M), [CC12M](https://github.com/google-research-datasets/conceptual-12m), [ cc12m-cleaned](https://huggingface.co/datasets/opendiffusionai/cc12m-cleaned), and so on.
 It also supports custom datasets in parquet, jsonl, or csv format.
-In this demonstration, we will use the [first 100,000 entries from PD12M](https://huggingface.co/datasets/Spawning/PD12M/tree/main/metadata?show_file_info=metadata%2Fpd12m.000.parquet) for the sake of speed.
+In this demonstration, we will use a [sample mini dataset](https://github.com/Intelligent-Internet/Chipmunk/tree/main/meta/PD12M) which is the [first 100,000 entries from PD12M](https://huggingface.co/datasets/Spawning/PD12M/tree/main/metadata?show_file_info=metadata%2Fpd12m.000.parquet) for the sake of speed.

 ### 1. Load Metadata to Database